CapnKitten/Material-Discord/README.md

  - `--success-color` - Color of various success elements
  - `--border-radius` - Border radius of most of the elements
  - `--border-radius-big` - Border radius of the modals/popouts
+ - `--new-messages-radius` - Border radius for the new messages bubble, images, and embedded attachments introduced in v2.3
  - `--audio-flash` - The RGB value for the flashing icons such as the voice/video chat circles

 &nbsp;